 This vegan mug cake is absolutely perfect when you feel like having cake for dessert but don’t have enough time for baking!
-And the best thing is that it’s a snickerdoodle mug cake!
 5 minutes is all you need for this easy individual-sized dessert!

 What Is a Mug Cake?